dojo/shim/README.md

 import '@dojo/shim/browser';
 ```

+*Note*: Other Dojo 2 packages will include these dependencies.
+You only need to worry about this if you are using this package stand alone.

 ## Features

 Many of the features in this package will fallback to a native implementation if one is available.